 PT, DPT

-“To me, the best part of my job is meeting new people, hearing their stories, and learning what is important to them in order to best help them reach their goals.
-I enjoy working together with my patients to provide them with an active role in their recovery.”
+“To me, the best part of my job is meeting new people, hearing their stories, and learning what is

 Stephanie’s special interests include orthopedics, especially the lower extremity, return to sport and return to running.
 Stephanie continues to stay active with running and yoga.

-Education: Arcadia University, Glenside, PA, Department of Physical Therapy, Doctor of Physical Therapy University of Maryland College Park, College Park, MD, School of Public Health, Bachelor of Science in Kinesiology
+University of Maryland College Park, College Park, MD, School of Public Health, Bachelor of Science in Kinesiology

-Advanced Training: Functional Dry Needling Level I, Evidence in Motion; Functional Therapeutics: Applications for Dry Needling, Evidence in Motion; Functional Dry Needling Level II, Evidence in Motion;
+Functional Dry Needling Level I, Evidence in Motion; Functional Therapeutics: Applications for Dry Needling, Evidence in Motion; Functional Dry Needling Level II, Evidence in Motion;

 Blood Flow Restriction Training, Smart Tools